 Mobile disaster radio project: IAWRT has helped establish a disaster response community radio in the Philippines and conducted training, mainly to empower women as local trainers/broadcasters.The plan is to expand the project to other countries. much of the process in outlined in Amplifying the People's Voices: The Philippine Community Radio Experience and Challenge.

 Film Festivals: country chapters organize showcases of women filmmakers supported by IAWRT International.
-The longest running is the Asian Film Festival in New Delhi, the 15th edition in 2019, the Traveling Asian Film festival (most recently in Nepal). and the African Film Festival which began in South Africa in 2016.
+The longest running is the Asian Film Festival in New Delhi, with the 16th edition scheduled for March 2020, the Traveling Asian Film festival (most recently in Nepal). and the African Film Festival which began in South Africa in 2016.

 Rural Women and the Media Pilot Project: took place 450 kms outside Nairobi, Kenya - its aim, to amplify rural women’s voices, through their innovative use of communication and media for a visible and empowered presence - setting their own agenda, fighting for their rights.